RMDInc/LunaH_XC_FSW/README.md

 - Version 6.4 This update to the repository includes a number of boot files for the XC version of FSW V4.
 This is not a full release, but we are beyond preV4 now as we really need to get testing.
 Pulled in the new neutron cuts for this version.
 Testing out the compiler optimization levels, as well.
 All of these XC boot files are at the high baud rate with the new cuts.
 XC-processor, HB-high baud rate, NC-new cuts, opt/noopt-optimization level, det 0/1-detector number.

 - Version 6.41 This update places the boot files in the BOOT Files folder in the project so they are more easily accessed.

+- Version 6.42 The Command macros folder has been updated with the command macros and processing programs for analyzing the data files for V4 of the FSW.